 This website presents data, findings, and reports on Strategy implementation.

-To learn more about the Iowa Nutrient Reduction Strategy and to access official policy documents, visit nutrientstrategy.iastate.edu.
+To learn more about the Iowa Nutrient Reduction Strategy and to access official policy documents, visit the Iowa Nutrient Reduction Strategy website.

-For information about the Iowa State University Extension and Outreach Water Quality Program, visit naturalresources.extension.iastate.edu/waterquality.
+Information about the Iowa State University Extension and Outreach Water Quality Program can be found on their website.

-For information about public conservation programs and nonpoint source implementation, visit www.cleanwateriowa.org.
+The Clean Water Iowa website provides information about public conservation programs and nonpoint source implementation.

-To learn more about point source permits and policy related to nutrient reduction, visit www.iowadnr.gov/Environmental-Protection/Water-Quality/Nutrient-Reduction-Strategy.
+To learn more about point source permits and policy related to nutrient reduction, visit the Nutrient Reduction Strategy page on the Iowa Department of Natural Resources' website.

 The Iowa Nutrient Reduction Strategy is a collaboration of the Iowa State University College of Agriculture and Life Sciences, the Iowa Department of Natural Resources, and the Iowa Department of Agriculture and Land Stewardship.